-- Freshman Library Orientation (first and second week of fall semester): A very brief, University-mandated, orientation to library services, via our web site, plus a tour of the library.
-This year was our most successful ever as 731 out of 795 registered freshmen participated: 91.9%.
+- Freshman Library Orientation (first and second week of fall semester): A very brief, University-mandated, orientation to library services, via our web site.

-- FYI (First Year Introduction) [fall only]: A well-tested active learning experience: students are divided into teams to find different formats of library materials (like bound journals, DVDs, reference books, etc.), customized for both clusters when applicable.
+- FYI (First Year Introduction) [fall only]: A well-tested active learning experience: students are divided into teams to find different formats of library materials (like bound journals, DVDs, reference books, etc.), customized as applicable.

 - ENG 100 (half in the fall and half in the spring): An introduction to database searching using Academic Search Premier.